chovanecm/snow-run/README.txt

  (reads from STDIN; use Ctrl+D to submit the script)

  Tested with ServiceNow London release, however, it's just a proof of concept.

+ ./snow-info.sh displays information about current settings and the temporary directory used to store cookies.